 - Elective deferrals and investment gains are not currently taxed and enjoy tax deferral until distribution.

 - Additionally, retirement plan benefits such as a 401(k) can be more affordable with a tax credit.
 This credit of up to $16,500 for the first three years of the plan that includes $500 each year for implementing auto-enrollment can be applied to plan startup expenses.

 The pursuit of hiring great employees often comes down to what you can offer by way of compensation and benefits.
 Particularly when vying for quality talent with industry competitors, a 401(k) plan — and even better, offering a company match — can help your business stand out if candidates are weighing job offers.
 Under SECURE Act 2.0, an employer contribution credit is available to employers with 50 or fewer employees and reduced for employers with between 51 and 100 employees.
 It generally is a percentage of the amount contributed by the employer, up to $1,000 per employee.

 Offering retirement plans can help in employers' efforts to engage employees and reduce turnover.
 Employees who are making an investment in their future through retirement plans may be less likely to move on to other companies — in particular, when employers make matching contributions or provide additional value it adds to an employee's total compensation.
 Determine whether your retirement plans and other benefits enhance total compensation packages, or whether adding additional benefits to your current offerings could increase employee retention.

 Meeting state mandates

-Some states, such as California Illinois, and Oregon, have rolled out their own retirement savings programs, requiring employers of certain sizes to enroll in a retirement program through the state or establish a qualified plan of their own.
+Some states, such as California, Illinois, Oregon, and others, have rolled out their own retirement savings programs, requiring employers of certain sizes to enroll in a retirement program through the state or establish a qualified plan of their own.
 Employers can take this as an opportunity to not only meet their state's requirements, but also help bridge the gap toward their employees' non-working years who may not otherwise have access to a retirement plan.

 401(k) benefits for employees